 The DNA results indicated that “Posley-Wells could not be excluded as being a contributor to the sample while 99.2 percent of the general public could be,” according to Stanek.

+They had their guy, but one problem still remained: That was all the physical evidence they had.
 Although they could trace Posley-Wells to the complex, they couldn’t place him at the scene.
-They needed his help and devised a plan.
+They needed his help and devised a plan to secure it.

-Under careful questioning, Posley-Wells adamantly denied having had any contact with the victim.
+Under careful questioning by investigators, Posley-Wells adamantly denied having had any contact with the victim.
 He told officers he had never seen the woman before, much less touched her.
-If he had confessed to contact—even as casual as brushing past her—it would have been much more difficult to convict him in court.
+Obviously, if he had confessed to contact–even casual contact such as brushing past her in the hall–it would have been much more difficult to convict him in court.
+Labatt agrees.

-“Denial he had contact was key,” Labatt says.
+“Denial that he had contact was key,” Labatt says.

 When confronted with the DNA’s findings, Posley-Wells broke down and confessed.

-Giving credit where it’s due, Labatt says the first officers on the scene (from Hopkins) reacted perfectly and professionally, protecting it from accidental cross-contamination and keeping all of the looky-lous out.
+Labatt gives credit where it’s due.
+He says the first officers on the scene (from Hopkins) reacted perfectly and professionally, protecting it from accidental cross-contamination and keeping all of the looky-lous out.
 They donned gloves.
 They touched nothing that was not necessary.
 And Hopkins investigators conducted a letter-perfect investigation.

-Now, Hennepin County uses touch DNA to also resolve property crimes, but the broader applications are breathtaking and the sheriff’s office has been spreading the word so other agencies can also focus on the new technology.
+Now, Hennepin County uses touch DNA to also resolve property crimes, but the broader applications are breathtaking and the Sheriff’s Office has been spreading the word so that other agencies can also focus on this new technology.

-Stanek says: “This case was truly heartbreaking.
+"This case was truly heartbreaking.
 Irene Kunze was a sweet little lady who was kind to everyone she met.
 Her brutal murder is an example of why we work so hard to have every investigative tool on hand.
-When we need to identify a killer, we need to be prepared to have the latest technology at our disposal.”
+When we need to identify a killer, we need to be prepared to have the latest technology at our disposal," Stanek says.